While we know being around and participating in negativity is not beneficial to us, removing ourselves from it can sometimes be challenging.

 - Cause others to avoid us, which can be costly in the long term.

-Negativity is not something we can easily avoid or pretend it is not around us.
 As James Allen, author of As a Man Thinketh, wrote, “A man’s mind may be likened to a garden, which may be intelligently cultivated or allowed to run wild; but whether cultivated or neglected, it must, and will, bring forth.
 If no useful seeds are put into it, then an abundance of useless weed seeds will fall therein, and will continue to produce their kind.”

-Here are five simple things we can do daily to free ourselves from negativity so that we can be in a healthy, positive state of mind on a more consistent basis.
+Here are five simple things we can do daily to free ourselves from negativity so we can be in a healthy, positive state of mind on a more consistent basis.

 - Heighten your awareness of what is going on around you.
 We must become better at reading the situations we find ourselves in.
-For example, if we’re at work and there has been an event which is causing people to react in a negative way, then it will be best not to engage in conversations with colleagues at that time.
+For example, if we’re at work and there has been an event which is causing people to react in a negative way, it will be best not to engage in conversations with colleagues at that time.
 Alternatively, we can take the lead and encourage others to find something positive in an event that may be deemed to be negative.
 The more aware we are, the better we’ll be able to respond to a situation we find ourselves in.

 Question: What is another simple way to remove ourselves from negativity?